mugishasam123/Graphql-conference/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
+- This design is similar to the one created by Cindy Shin .
-- etc
+- Microverse

 ## 📝 License